pfunks/TCTest/test_faq.md

 **Logout** - If you'd like to logout.

-## What do the Blog, Comments, Replies, Rewards links show?
+## How do I see my recent rewards?

+The Rewards drop-down menu is available on your profile/blog page.
+Click it and there are two links:

+**Curation rewards** - Shows the rewards earned for upvoting posts and comments.

-**Blog**  - Displays your blog posts and resteems, beginning with the most recent.
+**Author rewards** - Shows the rewards earned by your own posts and comments.

-**Comments** - Shows the comments you have made in reply to other comments or blog posts, beginning with the most recent.

-**Replies** - Shows the replies you have received from other users, beginning with the most recent.

-**Rewards** - Shows the rewards you have recently received.
-These rewards are separated into “Author rewards” (for posts and comments) and “Curation awards” (for the posts and comments you have voted on).

-You can also view the same information for other users by clicking on their account name to visit their profile.
+You can also view the same information for other users by visiting their profile.

 ## What information is shown in my wallet?

-Your wallet shows how many STEEM and Steem Dollar tokens you have in your account, and how much STEEM Power it has.
+Your wallet shows how many STEEM and Steem Dollar tokens you have in your account.
+It shows how much STEEM Power it has, and how much SP is delegated.
 It also shows how many of your STEEM and Steem Dollar tokens are being held in the savings account, which is a balance that is subject to 3 day withdraw waiting period.
-The wallet page shows any the progress of any STEEM to Steem Dollar conversions as well as the status of any power downs.
+The wallet page shows any the progress of any Steem Dollar to STEEM conversions as well as the status of a power down.
 It also shows an estimated value of all the tokens in your account, based on the recent market prices of STEEM and SBD.

 ## How do I transfer my STEEM or Steem Dollars into savings?

-Your savings balance is STEEM and SBD coins that are subject to 3 day withdraw waiting period.
-This is an extra security measure in case your account is hacked.
-To transfer STEEM or SBD coins into savings, click on the dropdown arrow next to STEEM or STEEM DOLLARS in your wallet, and select "Transfer to Savings".
+Your savings balance is STEEM and SBD tokens that are subject to 3 day withdraw waiting period.
+This is an extra security measure in case your account credentials are compromised.
+To transfer STEEM or SBD tokens into savings, click on the dropdown arrow next to STEEM or STEEM DOLLARS in your wallet, and select "Transfer to Savings".

 ## How do I send money to another user?

-- From your wallet page, click the down arrow where your STEEM or Steem Dollars are displayed.
+- From your wallet page, click the STEEM or Steem Dollar balances with the down arrow next to them.
 - In the drop-down menu, click 'Transfer'.
 - Type the username of the account you want to send the STEEM or Steem Dollars to.
 Double and triple check spelling.
 - Enter the amount of STEEM or Steem Dollars to send.